EggTronic/web-audio-visualization-tool/README.md

 - 📦 Lightweight - only few lines of code.
 - 🎨 Ready to go - there are some ready to use hooks implemented for you.

-## ✨ Experimental Features
+## ✨ Useful Libraries
-- 🌈 BPM detection - use web-audio-beat-detector to detect BPM of the audio Unstable, since it requires an AudioBuffer as input which is not provided by the audio element.
-Currently, I remain the original audio element since it is easy to handle the audio control.
-I uses another AJAX http request to get the buffer from the same audio source to get the BPM.
-      I wish one day, the we can get the AudioBuffer from audio element, before that, I would like to move BPM as a util function.

-     You can see a log of BPM info from browser console (f12) once audio has been loaded.
-     You can access the BPM detection function through util (I will move it to util soon).
+- 🌈 web-audio-beat-detector - use it to detect BPM of the audio

 ---
 ## 🖥 Environment Support
 - Currently only support the latest browsers such as Chrome, but will implement the support for more browers in the future.